thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 * view a table
 * view a worksheet derived from the table
 * search for data in the worksheet or table
-* view answers from restricted data &endash; either that they've created or that were shared with them
+* view answers from restricted data - either that they've created or that were shared with them
-* interact with pinboards from restricted data &endash; either that they've created or that were shared with them
+* interact with pinboards from restricted data - either that they've created or that were shared with them

 Search suggestions also fall under row-level security.
 If a user would not have access to the row data, then values from the row do not appear in **Search**